 A “clinical hour” is 50 minutes.

-I am an “out-of-network provider”, so you may be able to receive reimbursement for a portion of the cost of therapy or apply your fees to your yearly deductible depending on your individual plan.
-I do not bill insurance companies directly, but I will provide you with a receipt to send to your insurance company.
+We are an "out-of-network provider", so you may be able to receive reimbursement for a portion of the cost of therapy or apply your fees to your yearly deductible depending on your individual plan.
+We do not bill insurance companies directly, but we will provide you with a receipt to send to your insurance company.
 Please note that a formal Mental Health Diagnosis is required for filing for insurance reimbursement.